robindijkhof/overleaf-textarea/README.md

 Note: the only known limitation is that the number of lines while editing CANNOT change.
 Inserting Enters in the textarea breaks merging back changes to the editor.

+# Privacy
+This plugin does not collect any data.

 # TODO
   - Adding more filters.
   - Allow custom filter.